MarketSquare/robotframework-tidy/docs/source/transformers/RenameKeywords.rst

 Library name
 ------------
 By default library name in keyword name is ignored.
-Anything before last dot in name is considered as library name.
+Anything before the last dot in the name is considered as a library name.
 Use `ignore_library = True` parameter to control if the library name part (Library.Keyword) of keyword call should be renamed.